dshanske/simple-location/readme.md

 ### Why am I seeing location on private posts with the notation Hidden? ###

-This appears to users who can edit private posts when logged in.
+This appears to users who can read private posts when logged in.
 It does not appear when not logged in.
+The same applies to the location taxonomy.
+If you are not logged in, or are logged in and don't have the read_private_posts permission, you won't see posts with private locations.

 ### How can I report issues or request support? ###